enkidevs/curriculum/Comp. Sci./SQL/Database Clients/command-line-client.md

  - user: ashketchum
  - password: iwannabetheverybest

- **NOTE: please bookmark this insight if you want to access the database at your own time.**

 Let's take PostgreSQL on MacOS X as an example.
 After the default installation (link provided in 'learn more' section), we have to go to */Library/PostgreSQL/9.6/bin* folder and run the `psql` binary file with proper arguments:
 `./psql "sslmode=require host=aws-us-east-1-portal.29.dblayer.com port=23336 dbname=pokemon user=ashketchum"`

+**NOTE: Bookmark this insight, and try connecting to the databae on your own!**

 ---
 ## Practice